THE FIFTEENTH JUDICIAL CIRCUIT IS NOT ACCEPTING NEW APPLICANTS AT THIS TIME

 Reciprocity is extended to certified process servers of the Eleventh Judicial Circuit upon the completion of the application, the tendering of the required fee, the execution and the recording of a $5,000 surety bond, completion of the required training course, and the tendering of a letter or a certificate of good standing from the Administrative Office of the Court of the Eleventh Judicial Circuit.
 See Administrative Order No. 2.704-12/11 .
 Process servers currently certified in the Eleventh Judicial Circuit will not have to take the process server examination, but will have to take an 8 hour training at another facility and provide proof.

-- Completed Renewal Application (available September 15 - October 15 each year)
+- Completed Renewal Application (available online October of each year)

 - $250.00 Renewal Fee (paid to the Board of County Commissioners)